 20+ snacks – $39/box (1 year prepay – $35.75/box)

 Munch Pak is similar to Universal Yums.
 Their subscription plan starts at $9.95.
-You get to choose how many snacks in each ‘pak’ (5 snacks, 10 snacks, or 20 snacks), and the length (for 1, 3, 6, or 12 months).
+You get to choose how many snacks are in each ‘pak’ (5 snacks, 10 snacks, or 20 snacks), and the length (for 1, 3, 6, or 12 months).
 Free US Shipping.
 International shipping is available.

 Take 20% off your first box with code: SAVE20.